 For more information, contact:

 Army ROTC Mission

-The Falcon Battalion (NCWC Bravo Company) will be recognized and known for a standard of academic and leadership excellence that prepares our graduates to be commissioned and succeed as the future officer leadership of the United States Army.
+The Falcon Battalion (NCWU Bravo Company) will be recognized and known for a standard of academic and leadership excellence that prepares our graduates to be commissioned and succeed as the future officer leadership of the United States Army.

 To recruit, retain, develop and commission the future officer leaders of the United States Army and motivate young people to be better citizens through support of local JROTC programs.

 The objective of the Army Reserve Officers’ Training Corps (ROTC) is to train, motivate and prepare selected students with potential to serve as Commissioned Officers in the Regular Army, Army Reserve or the Army National Guard.